KasnHugh/702CW/README.md

 ## Task 2 specific files:
 main.py
+      This file should be run.
 This is the file from which the neural network can be called.
-Open the file in an IDE an run the whole file at once neural_network.py
+Open the file in an IDE an run the whole file at once

+neural_network.py
+      This file should not be run.
 This is the file in which the neural network class is implemented.
-The class is caled from main.py unittest
+The class is caled from main.py

+unittest
       A folder that contains the file unittest_neural_network.py containing unit tests related to the development of the task 2 model.
-Don't run the code in this file as some of         the unit tests have not been updated to reflect refactoring of code. load_data.py
+Don't run the code in this file as some of         the unit tests have not been updated to reflect refactoring of code.

+load_data.py
       This file should not be run.
 It contains a helper function used to generate the MNIST dataset for task 2.